Nutriceuticals:

 Antioxidant

 ALA is well established as a potent antioxidant.
-In addition to it’s own direct antioxidant, however, it has been shown to help replenish other antioxidants including Vitamins C and E, glutathione and Coenzyme Q10.
-There is also research that shows that ALA may be a NRF2 activator (see NRF2 Activators) which is a likely mechanism for some of ALA benefits.
+In addition to it’s own direct antioxidant activity, it has also been shown to replenish other antioxidants including Vitamins C and E, glutathione and Coenzyme Q10.
+There is also research that shows that ALA may be a NRF2 activator (see NRF2 Activators) which is a likely mechanism for some of ALA’s benefits.
+Emerging evidences demonstrate that diabetes results from the excessive ROS generation and impairment of the antioxidant potential.
+ALA has been shown to improve glycemic control in diabetes and may offer protection against developing diabetes.

 Neuropathic Pain (NP – Nerve Pain – see Neuropathic Pain)